vdesabou/kafka-docker-playground-docs/docs/playground cleanup-cloud-resources.md

 🧹 Cleanup cloud resources that were created by running examples from the playground

 ❗it will remove all resources created by the playground, including topics, connectors, clusters, buckets, redshift cluster, etc...

+Examples that talk to a real cloud create real, billable resources, and an
+interrupted run leaves them behind.
+This sweeps them, scoped to the ones
+whose name contains your username, across AWS, GCP, Azure, Confluent Cloud
+and Salesforce.
+Restrict the scope with --resource, and run it regularly.

+You are asked to confirm every deletion, unless --force is given.

+☢️ Deletions are permanent.
+Use a dedicated cloud account for the
+   playground rather than one that also hosts resources you care about.

 ## Usage